 There were about 50 people in attendance, and of the 14 who spoke about the wind project, 10 were in full support of Rocky Forge Wind, Apex said on its website.

 The project evidently still requires approval from the County Board of Supervisors.
 The next supervisors’ meeting is scheduled Jan.
 26, according to the county website.
 The agenda for that meeting had not yet been posted on the website.

-About 200 acres located within the boundaries of these properties will be used for up to 25 wind turbines and ancillary equipment and the related construction, operation and maintenance thereof.
-The wind turbines will be no greater than 550 feet in height and are proposed to be located along about 3.5 miles of the southernmost portion of North Mountain.
+Approximately 200 acres located within the boundaries of these properties will be utilized for up to 25 wind turbines and ancillary equipment and the related construction, operation and maintenance thereof.
+The turbines will be no greater than 550 feet in height and are proposed to be located along approximately 3.5 miles of the southernmost portion of North Mountain.

 On its website, Apex also said that it envisions construction to start on the project in 2017.

 Apex has already made an early submission to the PJM Interconnection about Rocky Forge.
-Apex seeks to interconnect the wind power project to the transmission infrastructure operated by Dominion unit Virginia Electric Power Co.
+Apex seeks to interconnect the wind power project to the transmission infrastructure operated by Dominion (NYSE:D) subsidiary Virginia Electric Power Co.
+(VEPCO).

 Apex installed meteorological towers in the county last year to gather data on wind speeds and directions.

 Apex also plans Crab Orchard project in Tennessee

 Meanwhile, in neighboring Tennessee, Apex has announced plans for the 71-MW Crab Orchard wind project in Cumberland County, Tenn.
 There Apex plans to build between 20-to-23 wind turbines by the end of 2017, according to a Jan.
 12 article in the Crossville Chronicle.

 An Apex website indicated that Cumberland County, Tenn., has verified good wind resources, existing electric transmission lines, much commercial farmland and is in an area that avoids sensitive military and environmental areas.